Dyce Academy: Uniform

 Dyce Academy has for most its existence, been a uniform-free school.
 However, following the retirement of Michael Taylor, the original head teacher of the school, in 2008, a dress code of black and white was introduced the following year.
 There is a red and blue striped tie which is now compulsory for all pupils.

 Aberdeen City Music School

 Aberdeen City Music School (ACMS) has been based at Dyce Adademy since 2001.
 One of six centres of excellence – schools which allow gifted children to maximise their potential (four for music and one each for dance and sport).
 ACMS selects a small number of pupils who show a special ability in music.
 Admission is by audition.
 Each centre of excellence is located within a comprehensive school (Dyce Academy) from which pupils receive normal academic classes.
 Students are attracted from within the local region and even nationally.
 ACMS provides boarding facilities beside the school for pupils who come from more than three miles away.

+MICAS

+Dyce Academy has had a department named MICAS (Mainstream Integration of Children on the Autistic Spectrum) since 1997.
+The goal of the base, according to the school, is to provide specialized education for students with Asperger's syndrome and high-functioning autism, while still enrolling them in "usually between 65% and 95%" of their original timetable.